-The interest rate risk is hedged through an Interest Rate Swap Agreement covering interest rate payable on Class A to E Notes.
+The interest rate risk is hedged through an Interest Rate Swap Agreement covering interest rate payable on Class A to D Notes.

 In the Risk Factor headed "Interest Rate Risk", it is also specified that <<(...)
 The interest rate risk on the Class E Notes is not hedged.
-This does not affect the Issuer capabilities to face its liabilities on such Class E Notes, based on its subordinate position and the limited size of such Class E Notes.>>.
+This does not affect the Issuer capabilities to face its liabilities on such Class E Notes, based on its subordinate position and the limited size of such Class E Notes.
+For further details, see the paragraph "Description of the Interest Rate Swap Agreement".>>.